RAK3172 WisDuo LPWAN Module Low Level Development Reference

 .
 Click on STM32CubeIDE folder once, then click the Select Folder.

-- You should now see the STM32CubeIDE checked and ready to be imported as Eclipse project.
-If not checked, click the checkbox and then the Finish button.
-It will take some time to fully import the whole project.
+- You should now see the STM32CubeIDE checked and ready to be imported as an Eclipse project.
+If not checked, select the checkbox and then click the Finish button.
+It will take some time to fully import the entire project.

 - After the successful import, you should now see the LoRaWAN_End_Node project structure on the left side of the STM32CubeIDE.